But if thought corrupts language, language can also corrupt thought.George Orwell, 1984

 These questions touch on major controversies in the study of the mind, with important implications for politics, religion, and sexuality.
 The idea that language might shape thought was for a long time considered untestable, at best, or dismissed altogether.

-New cognitive science research has shown that language does profoundly influence how we see the world.
+New cognitive science research has shown that language profoundly influences how we see the world.

 New research shows us that the languages we speak not only reflect or express our thoughts but also shape the very thoughts we express.
 The structures that exist in our languages profoundly shape how we construct our reality, and assist us in being as smart and sophisticated as we are.